The Intermediate Adenoma (IA) study and the All Adenomas (AA) study

 How long will we retain the data?

 As the IA study has recently been amended to include the AA study objectives, the study duration has been extended.
-We will complete the collection of data for these studies in 2018.
+We completed data collection for these studies in 2018.
 It is a requirement of Imperial College London, which is the organisation responsible for this study, that we hold data from all clinical research for 10 years after the study end date.
 We therefore plan to hold the data for this study until 2028.

 What are the results of the study and what impact have they had?